furkanunutmaz/employeetracking/README.md

 # Employee Tracking System

--> In this project was developed the Employee Tracking Programm.
-It has developed with C# and Microsoft SQL connection.
+-> In this project an employee tracking program was developed.
+It has been developed with C# and Microsoft SQL connection.

--> In first form, by typing the username and password that switch to the second form.
-If we enter wrong 3 times, system locking for us.
-Username and Password is getting from SQL Database.
+-> By typing in the username and the password in the first form,users can move onto the second form.
+If the usertype in their password wrong 3 times, system locks itself.Username and Password data is being extracted from SQL Database.

--> In second form, we  were restricted something that block to entering wrong.
+-> In second form, we have made some restriction in order to prevent wrong entries.
    - By using folder process, we can get users photo.
    - We can save,update,delete and find user information.
    - All changes are added to the SQL Database.